-For security, ten-foot-tall chain link fencing with 12 inches of barbed wire will surround the site.
+Ten-foot-tall chain link fencing with 12 inches of barbed wire will surround the site for security.
 Two electric sliding gates will be installed at the Transfer Station entrances.

 Sign

 The entrance gate will display a large sign with the City's logo and name.
 This will be the public's first impression of the Transfer Station.